Groups, Orders, and Dynamics: Producing New Left-Orders

 \vsp

 \begin{thm} \end{thm}

 \vsp

 Let us point out that a similar statement holds for left-orderability.
 However, the proof is much simpler.
-Indeed, let $\Gamma = \star \Gamma_{\lambda}$ be a free product of left-orderable groups.
+Indeed, let $\Gamma = * \Gamma_{\lambda}$ be a free product of left-orderable groups.
 Then the direct sum $\oplus_{\lambda} \Gamma_{\lambda}$ is left-orderable.
-Moreover, the kernel of the natural homomorphism from $\Gamma$ to $\oplus_{\lambda} \Gamma_{\lambda}$ is known to be a free group.
+Moreover, the kernel of the natural homomorphism from $\Gamma$ to $\oplus_{\lambda} \Gamma_{\lambda}$ is very well known to be a free group (see for instance \cite{MKS}).
 Since free groups are left-orderable, $\Gamma$ itself is left-orderable.
 (An alternative --dynamical-- argument is contained in the proof of Theorem \ref{alternative-free-products}.)

 The statement concerning bi-orderability is more subtle.
 For instance, the argument above does not apply, as the bi-orders in the free kernel are not necessarily invariant under conjugacy by elements of $\Gamma$.
-Although we are mostly concerned with left-orders here, we will reproduce one of the two available proofs of Theorem \ref{vino} in order to give some insight in Question \ref{bi-ordenes?} further on.
-The reason is that this proof (which is the original one; see \cite{vinogradov}) yields, for the case of free groups, bi-orders that are different from those obtained using the lower central series ({\em c.f.} Example \ref{diferente}).
-For an elegant alternative approach, see \cite{bergman-2}.
+Although we are mostly concerned with left-orders here, we next reproduce the proof of Theorem \ref{vino} given by Bergman in \cite{bergman-2}, which is close to Vinogradov's original approach.